 CAN-DO is a 501(c) 3 nonprofit foundation that advocates Clemency for All Non-violent Drug Offenders.
-These are the faces of the drug war.
-Behind every face is a human with a story.
+Behind every face on the CANDO website is a human with a story.
 Overly punitive drug laws create negative consequences that trigger a chain reaction upon innocent family members, friends and our society.
-Most of these people have been locked up for decades.
-Until our drug laws change, the only relief these people have for mercy, is a presidential pardon in the form of executive clemency.
+Most people featured on our website have been locked up for decades.
+Until our drug laws change, the only relief these individuals have for mercy is a sentence commutation in the form of executive clemency.

 The CAN-DO Mission:

 - Educate the public about the conspiracy law.
 Most individuals serving long sentences for drug charges were indicted and prosecuted for conspiracy to distribute, manufacture and/or import an illegal substance.
 The conspiracy law transfers guilt from co-conspirator to the next and only those who do not cut a deal with the prosecution end up with long mandatory sentences.